Slate Islands (Ontario): Geology

-The islands are not made of slate; the rock is mainly of metamorphosed volcanic rocks greater than 2.7 billion years old.
+Contrary to their name, the islands are not made of slate; the rock is mainly of metamorphosed volcanic rocks greater than 2.7 billion years old.
 Also present are sedimentary rocks of the Rove and Gunflint formations, approximately 1.85-2.10 billion years old.
 There is evidence that about 1.1 billion years ago, there was volcanic centre on Paterson Island, however almost all volcanic rocks have been removed by erosion.

 The youngest rocks are diatremes, referring to breccia-filled volcanic pipes that were formed by gaseous explosions.
 They occur as dikes or sills which criss-cross the all older rocks types.

 Also located in the islands are good examples of shatter cones, rare geological features formed in bedrock by the high velocity shock waves created by meteorite impacts.
 They have a distinctively conical shape with thin grooves (striae) that radiate from the top (apex) of the cone.
 The Slate Islands are home to a shatter cone measuring 9 m, one of the largest examples in the world (pictured here).

 Allogenic breccia is present, notably on the east and north sides of the islands.

 Impact crater

-The Slate Islands mark the centre of a large meteorite impact crater.
+The Slate Islands mark the centre of a large meteorite complex impact crater.
 The original crater rim is estimated at 32 km in diameter, but this and most of the crater has subsequently eroded away, leaving the islands which are interpreted as a central uplift.
 The age of the impact event is estimated to be about 450 million years (Ordovician).
 Another source estimates the age at 800-500 million years (late Proterozoic to early Paleozoic).
 It may be one of several Middle Ordovician meteors that fell roughly simultaneously 469 million years ago, part of a proposed Ordovician meteor event, including the Decorah crater in Iowa, the Ames crater in Oklahoma, and the Rock Elm crater in Wisconsin.